buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcExtrudedAreaSolid.md

 # IfcExtrudedAreaSolid

 The _IfcExtrudedAreaSolid_ is defined by sweeping a cross section provided by a profile definition.
 The direction of the extrusion is given by the _ExtrudedDirection_ attribute and the length of the extrusion is given by the _Depth_ attribute.
-If the planar area has inner boundaries (holes defined), then those holes shall be swept into holes of the solid.
+If the planar area has inner boundaries (holes defined), then those holes shall be swept into holes of the solid.<!-- end of definition -->

 The resulting solid is positioned by the _IfcSweptAreaSolid_._Position_ relative to the object coordinate system.
 If provided, it allows to reposition the extruded solid.
 If not provided, it defaults to the current object coordinate system.
 The _ExtrudedDirection_ is given within the position coordinate system as defined by _IfcSweptAreaSolid_._Position_.
 The extruded direction can be any direction which is not perpendicular to the z axis of the position coordinate system.

 ![extruded area solid](../../../../figures/ifcextrudedareasolid-fig1.png)

-Figure 1 &mdash; Extruded area solid geometry
+Figure 1 — Extruded area solid geometry

 > EXAMPLE Figure 1 illustrates geometric parameters of the extruded area solid.
 The extruded area solid defines the extrusion of a 2D area by an direction and depth.
 The result is a solid.